Gypsophila Seeds - White

 Deer Resistant: Yes

 Gypsophila seeds needs to be planted in soil with near neutral pH levels.
-It prefers well-draining soil with ample organic matter.
+It prefers well-draining soil with ample organic matter to ensure the plants are drought tolerant.
 If water should pool around it for any given time it is apt to develop a black slime around the lower stems called stem rot.
 This makes the plant wilt.
 But stem rot is easily avoided by placing the Gypsophila plant in raised beds, in pots or simply plant Baby's Breath flower seeds on a small mound of soil if your soil tends to be wet.
 Baby's Breath prefers to grow in full sun although it does quite well in as little as 4 hours of full sun.

 To sow Gypsophila seeds directly outdoors, wait until temperatures have warmed and prepare the soil, sow the flower seeds and lightly rake the soil over the flower seeds barely covering them.
 Keep Baby's Breath seeds constantly moist, and germination should occur in 10 - 20 days.
 Repeat sowing the flower seeds every 2 - 3 weeks for successive blooming all growing season.